Diet Tips That Don’t Work!

 Diet tips that don’t work!
 Wow!
-That’s different, I can hear you say… Diet tips that are bonkers; those that just do not work – ever!
+That’s different!
+This light-hearted article is all about diet tips that are totally ineffective.
 The dieting industry is weird at many levels; it is worth billions of dollars per year.
 And it grows, year after year.
 The problem, however, is that obesity also grows every year.
-So, it must mean that, whatever information we are being fed, just does not work.
+So, it must mean that, whatever information we are being fed, (excuse the pun!), just does not work.
 The diet industry grows and becomes richer; and us, well we just get fatter!
 It’s sad, but true.
-It’s bonkers!

 Yet another problem is the newly labelled ‘Obesogenic Society’ that we find ourselves living in.
 What’s that, did someone say..?
 An Obesogenic Society is one where food, particularly energy-dense, high-carbohydrate, low-quality, low-cost, junk type foods are available, 24/7.